 HOWEVER – I do think it’s worth starting with a store-bought curry paste as a base, and adding a few extras to get in more flavour.
 This is why the recipe below also includes lemongrass paste, ginger and garlic.

-Coconut cream vs coconut milk – I read somewhere that Thai green curry should be made with coconut milk.
+I read somewhere that Thai green curry should be made with coconut milk.
 I really don’t like changing these types of recipes too much from their traditional form, but in all honesty I just prefer coconut cream.
-The difference is a richer, thicker curry.
+The difference is a much richer, thicker and creamy Thai green chicken curry.
 Coconut milk still works though so take your pick depending on your personal taste and what you have available.

 Recipe Costing (Australian)